sivavek/sivavek.github.io/index.md

 # Welcome

-Hi, I’m building a clean portfolio using the Architect theme on GitHub Pages!
+Hi, This is my portfolio of primarlily AWS DevOps projects!

 <h2>Featured Projects</h2>